Best Strategies to Stay Out of Jail

 - Penal Code 211 PC – robbery.

 Coronavirus and Overcrowding Impact on Jail Time in LA County

 It takes a while before they start sending people to different facilities who might be more violent.
-So, I totally understand people not wanting to go to jail and wanting to avoid jail at all costs.
+So, I understand people not wanting to go to jail and avoid jail at all costs.

-As I make this post, one great thing is you do have some luck on your side because of the COVID-19 virus and overcrowding, prosecutors, judges and police don’t really want people in jail right now because there’s just not enough room.
+As I make this post, one great thing is you do have some luck on your side because of the COVID-19 virus and overcrowding, prosecutors, judges, and police don't want people in jail right now because there's not enough room.

 Retain the Best Criminal Defense Lawyer

 The next thing is going to be a skill.
 That means you have the best criminal defense attorney in Los Angeles that money can buy on your side.
 This is no time to skimp.
 If you're going to do it, you do it once; you do it right; you never do it again.
 You've come to the right place.
 I've been doing this for almost three decades.